Build with Code using Codesmith's Self-paced Learning Resources

 What happens when we put a loop inside of another loop?
 Why would we might want to do this?
 It’s typically best practice to avoid nesting loops if possible; however, sometimes it’s necessary.

-For example, if we want to see all possible sums for each number in an array, we would use a for loop to access each number in the array, and then we’d use an inner for loop to add each number in the array to the number we are iterating on in the outer loop.
+For example, if we want to see all possible sums for each number in an array, we would use an outer for loop to access each number in the array.
+As the outer loop iterates, we would employ an inner for loop to add each number in the array to the current number we are working with in the outer loop.
+This allows us to explore combinations of numbers and perform calculations based on those combinations.

 const myNums = [50, 75, 90];